 Cameras with number plate recognition software record every car entering the charging zone.
 Number plates are cross referenced against a database of payments made.
 If a number plate isn’t on the database, details will be collected from the DVLA (Driver and Vehicle Licensing Agency) and the registered owner fined £160 (£80 if paid within 14 days)

 Brief History of Scheme

 Initially there was a 20% reduction in the traffic.
-However congestion levels have crept up again.
+However congestion levels soon crept up again.

 In February 2007 the scheme was extended by the then London Mayor Ken Livingstone to include parts of West London.
 There was a large scale consultation which showed that only 23% of residents and 11% of businesses in the western extension actually supported the proposals.
 Despite the massive opposition Ken Livingstone decided to go ahead anyway.
 It was reported that Ken Livingstone said he was obliged only to carry out a consultation rather than abide by its result!
-The current Mayor Boris Johnson carried out a further consultation and on 24th December 2010 the Western extension section was switched off.
-So from the 2nd January 2011 only the original central section remains.
+The subsequent Mayor Boris Johnson carried out a further consultation and on 24th December 2010 the Western extension section was switched off.

-Transport for London generate a huge amount of income from the penalty regime.
-In 2009 they issued a whopping 1,423,144 congestion charge penalty charge notices at £120 each and actually collected £77m in fines.
 Having investigated certain locations on behalf of motorists who have received penalty charge notices we can see how they are still issuing so many tickets.
-Many signs are missing or facing the wrong way and very rarely is the scheme advertised.
+Many signs are missing or facing the wrong way or show the incorrect hours of operation.